mehCake/luraph-deobfuscator-py/README.md

 testing.
 The CLI remains a thin wrapper around `src.deobfuscator.LuaDeobfuscator`, which can also be used directly from Python code.

+### Script key policy and interactive confirmations

+- **Always provide `--script-key` for full initv4 decoding.** Keys rotate frequently and the deobfuscator aborts before VM lifting when no key is available.
+Use `--force` only when you intentionally want a best-effort run that skips encrypted payloads.
+- **No built-in production keys.** The tool never iterates over a list of defaults; it only honours the explicit value you supply (or one embedded in the script).
+For CI and reproducible testing we keep a dedicated test vector key (`x5elqj5j4ibv9z3329g7b`, previously `8ta4sq5m2gqw1fy1tq1sh`) inside the test suite.
+These helpers are not used at runtime.
+- **Bootstrapper checks remain interactive.** When detection spots a Luraph banner or a supplied bootstrapper, the CLI requests confirmation before proceeding.
+Pass `--yes` for unattended workflows or CI pipelines.

+The CLI emits `<input>_deob.lua` together with `<input>_deob.json` by default.
+The Lua file contains the cleaned, formatted script; the JSON sidecar captures detected version data, confirmation status, decoded chunk statistics, VM metadata (opcode counts, traps removed, jump tables), warnings, and errors.
+Use `--format lua` to skip the JSON report or `--format json` to prioritise the report while still writing the Lua file alongside it.

 ## JSON input (Luraph v14.2 JSON variant)